-- Stay in your current job and living address until you apply for your loan: This basic information will still play an important part when banks generate their own credit score.
+- Stay in your current job and living address until you apply for your loan.
+This information will still play an important part when banks generate their own credit score.

 - Show that you are good with your money by making regular deposits to a savings account.